Python SOCKS5 setup

 response = session.get('https://example.com', timeout=(10, 30))

-The tuple timeout matters.
-The first value caps connection setup.
-The second caps read time.
-Without timeouts, one bad route can hold a worker until the queue looks dead.
+The tuple timeout matters more than it looks: the first value caps connection setup and the second caps read time.
+Without both, one bad route can hold a worker until the queue looks dead.

 What to log from Python

-Log the proxy label, requested URL, final URL, status code, exception class, elapsed time, retry number, and response size.
-Do not log raw credentials.
-If a provider bill looks wrong later, this log tells you whether the app loop or the proxy meter created the gap.
+Log the proxy label, requested URL, final URL, status code, exception class, elapsed time, retry number, and response size, and keep raw credentials out of all of it.
+When a provider bill looks wrong later, this log is what tells you whether the app loop or the proxy meter created the gap.

 Python SOCKS5 FAQ